j-webb/laravel-unleash/README.md

 V2 of this package is a wrapper and extension of the [Unleash PHP SDK](https://docs.getunleash.io/sdks/php_sdk) that is compatible with Laravel.

 ## V2 limitations/gotchas
-- [ ] Cache implementation is not extensible
 - [ ] Not yet able to add custom strategies (as per V1)

 ## Getting started